 Unique Places to Visit in Southern California

-When you think of Southern California what do you first think of?
-Los Angeles, San Diego, Hollywood probably come to mind.
+When you think of Southern California, what do you first think of?
+Los Angeles, San Diego, and Hollywood probably come to mind.
 That’s the Southern California we all know.
 Those are all wonderful places for the typical traveler; however, I’m not typical.
-I like to find hidden gems that few people know about; to find the unique and quirky places and people.
+I like to find hidden gems that few people know about, to find unique and quirky places and people.
 I set out on a road trip voyage to discover the unique places to visit in California.
-However, the state is so huge, I had to break it into Northern and Southern California!
+However, the state is so huge that I had to break it into Northern and Southern California!
 You can see my article on places to visit in Northern California here.

 What Makes These Southern California Places Unique?